A rare adventure amidst towering mountains

 Please note: In case of refund, there will be a deduction of 4% (bank charges) from the total fee you have paid.
 Also, if you have opted for a trek insurance, the amount will not be refunded.

 2. Pick up: Trekkers are picked up from Dehradun railway station at 6.00 am.
 Usually, trekkers are clubbed together with other participants to make a group.
-The group travels together to Gangotri in shared cabs.
+The group travels together to Dharali in shared cabs.

-3. Transport: Transport from Dehradun to Gangotri and the return can be arranged by us at an extra cost.
+3. Transport: Transport from Dehradun to Dharali and the return can be arranged by us at an extra cost.
 It will cost Rs.6,500 per Tata Sumo one way.
 Participants are expected to share the cost of the cab.
 The amount is to be paid directly to our transporter.
 No GST is applicable on transport cost.
 Indiahikes only arranges the vehicle pick up and is not responsible for any issues during transport.
 You can choose to come independently to the base camp.

 4. Backpack offloading: Indiahikes expects all trekkers to carry their own backpacks.
 All common gear will be carried by the support team.
 If for some reason a trekker is unable to carry his or her backpack, he/she can offload the same by paying an additional charge.